gl0b3x/CoinClickerGame-VanillaJs/README.md

 ### The project was created solely for a complete understanding of how functions, methods, styles, and variables work.

-## There are many nuances in the project that can be corrected, but I'm too lazy ;D.
+## There are many nuances in the project that can be corrected, but I'm too lazy for it (better to write a new project) ;D.
 ## Since the project is quite old, it’s easier to write a new one.

 ### In project were using: